ariga/atlas/doc/md/cli/reference.md

 It then prints to the screen the schema of that database in Atlas DDL syntax.
 This output can be saved to a file, commonly by redirecting the output to a file named with a ".hcl" suffix:

-  atlas schema inspect -u "mysql://user:pass@localhost:3306/dbname" > atlas.hcl
+  atlas schema inspect -u "mysql://user:pass@localhost:3306/dbname" > schema.hcl

 This file can then be edited and used with the `atlas schema apply` command to plan and execute schema migrations against the given database.
 In cases where users wish to inspect